Brian G. Hutton: Temporary return to filmmaking

 He came back at the behest of Elliot Kastner who needed a director to replace Roman Polanski on The First Deadly Sin (1980) with Frank Sinatra.
-Hutton then made High Road to China (1983) with Tom Selleck.
+Hutton then made High Road to China (1983), this time replacing Sidney J. Furie, with Tom Selleck.

-Hutton retired from making films altogether in the 1980s and began working in real-estate.
+Hutton retired from making films altogether 1980s by the end of the decade, and worked in real-estate.

+Death

 He died in Los Angeles, California on August 19, 2014, at age 79, a week after suffering a heart attack.
-He was survived by his wife.
+He was survived by his wife Victoria.

+Appraisal

+Erin Free of FilmInk included Hutton in the publication's "Unsung Auteur" series, writing "Though not as driven to the task as most successful directors, Brian G. Hutton nevertheless helmed a number of excellent features, most notably a truly cracking Clint Eastwood double-shot with 1968’s Where Eagles Dare and 1970’s Kelly’s Heroes (....)
+Hutton imbued his films with something a little extra in terms of attitude and originality."